baymac/fun-hacks/README.md

-# awesome-scripts
+# Fun Hacks
-A list of scripts in different languages
+A list of awesome hacks and scripts I wrote in different languages.